ApolinarO/SDR/Spikes/AWS_Info_Spike/4 AWS Restart And DNS.md

 # Step 4: AWS Server Restart & DNS Setup

-This spike is to walk you through restarting the AWS server.
+The purpose of this guide is to walk you through the steps of restarting an AWS server and to setup a DNS for the app.

 ## Restart The Server
 You can either reboot the server using the terminal or through AWS itself.